 Founder and President of The Good, the trusted ecommerce conversion rate and customer experience optimization advisory.
 The Good helps brands understand the clicks and movements of their website visitors, and use that data to convert more existing visitors into buyers.The Good has helped some of the world's largest online brands including Adobe, Nike, Xerox, Verizon, Intel and more, drive sales and ensure proper revenue realization from their e-commerce and lead conversion efforts.The Good’s team speaks and writes frequently on how brands can optimize their site for conversions, leading to increased revenues.
 We're on a mission to remove all the bad online experiences until only the good remain.
 The firm is a Certified B Corporation, based in Portland, Oregon.

 [00:00:00] Jon MacDonald: You can improve any process, any experience by focusing on the top 10% of that experience.
 And that's where the majority of your gains are going to come from.
-And the challenge is that most people jump into a complete overhaul of their.
+And the challenge is that most people jump into a complete overhaul of their site.
 If something's not working, then learn why it didn't work and turn that into experience.

-And, uh, one thing I would like to add is that John is extremely tall.
-Like how tall are you?
+[00:00:55] Jason Wong: And, uh, one thing I would like to add is that Jon is extremely tall.
+[00:01:00] Like how tall are you?

 [00:01:02] Jon MacDonald: I'm six foot seven.
-And if you see me right now, that's I was, I played basketball quite a lot, as you can imagine at this height and for those watching and not just listening, I broke my nose last weekend.
+And if you see me right now, that's I was, I played basketball quite a lot, as you can imagine at this height.
+And for those watching and not just listening, I broke my nose last weekend.
 So you can kind of see, uh, I caught an elbow playing basketball and, uh, actually have to have surgery to have it fixed tomorrow.

-So, um, I didn't get.
-I got an elbow playing basketball, inadvertent.
-What's the wife happy about that?
-You know?
-Um, I'm over four, I'm a 40, right?
+[00:01:28] Jason Wong: You know?
+Um, I'm over 40, right?
 And she's like, you know, you're not in college playing basketball anymore.
 You're not 20.
 What are you doing out here playing with a bunch of 20 year olds?
 Who, so is she happy about it?

-Um, we'll get it repaired and it'll be all good.
+[00:02:03] Jason Wong: Um, we'll get it repaired and it'll be all good.

 [00:02:05] Jason Wong: Well, hope you recover well, and thank you for making it with a broken nose that, I mean, I didn't know that we didn't discuss this beforehand.
 I just found out I wasn't even looking at your nose.
-Like
+Like it's a little, little dark spot.

-[00:02:16] Jon MacDonald: it's a little, little dark spot.
-It's been a week it's and it's a little off, but, uh, yeah, it's, it could be a way worse.
+[00:02:18] Jon MacDonald: It's been a week it's and it's a little off, but, uh, yeah, it's, it could be a way worse.

-Online or talking about, I think a lot of our listeners probably seen people on social media in particular Twitter, saying that you need to do X, Y, and Z in order to become successful.
-And through my chat with John, um, that's actually not the case.
+[00:02:23] Jason Wong: Well, I'm glad you could make it.
+And I actually wanted to bring you on the show because our conversation online.
+We've been DM-ing each other.
+Uh, we met in person too, and we had a really good chat.
+Um, and it's because you do, you do the type of work that not a lot of people do.
+And it really goes against what a lot of people online are talking about.
+I think a lot of our listeners probably seen people on social media in particular Twitter, saying that you need to do X, Y, and Z in order to become successful.
+And through my chat with Jon, um, [00:03:00] that's actually not the case.
 There's no right or like exact way to success.
-And I really want to spend the next 15, 20 minutes diving a little bit into that.
+And I really want to spend the next 15-20 minutes diving a little bit into that.

-[00:03:31] Jason Wong: for you and within the book or some of the things that you actually talk about at that I thought was very interesting was that there is this statistical concept costs sips.
+[00:03:31] Jason Wong: And within the book are some of the things that you actually talk about at that I thought was very interesting was that there is this statistical concept called Zipf's Law.

+[00:03:48] Jon MacDonald: Yeah.
+So this law is something that I think a lot of people, you know, everyone's heard of like the 80/ 20 rule, et cetera.
+This gentleman said that you can improve any [00:04:00] process, any experience by focusing on the top 10% of that experience.
 And that's where the majority of your gains are going to come from.
-So similar to that kind of 80 20, right?
+So similar to that kind of 80/ 20, right?
 Where most people are like focus on the 20%, don't worry about the 80%.
 Um, and I think that that's really true here.
-And the challenge is that most people jump into a complete overhaul of their.
+And the challenge is that most people jump into a complete overhaul of their site.